dev3dot14/YTPlusM/README.md

 <strong>Updates will be published in Releases tab and in the <a href="#download-table">Download table</a>.</strong>

-Fork this repo to build yourself YTPlusM IPAs (with YTPlus from 5.1 to 5.2.1, no 5.2) without DRM Patreon subscription.
+<strong>Fork this repo to build yourself YTPlusM IPAs (with YTPlus from 5.1 to 5.2.1, no 5.2) without DRM Patreon subscription.
-**Don't know how to build YTPlus or YTPlusM?
-Read [How to build YouTube Plus and YTPlusM app using GitHub Actions](#how-to-build-youtube-plus-and-ytplusm-app-using-github-actions) and [What Means YTPlusM and YTPlusM DIY](#what-means-ytplusm-and-ytplusm-diy)**
+Don't know how to build YTPlus or YTPlusM?
+Read [How to build YouTube Plus and YTPlusM app using GitHub Actions](#how-to-build-youtube-plus-and-ytplusm-app-using-github-actions) and [What Means YTPlusM and YTPlusM DIY](#what-means-ytplusm-and-ytplusm-diy)</strong>

 # MUST READ
 **From now you do not need anymore [YTPlusM DIY](https://github.com/Mark02-2012/YTPlusM-DIY), but simply fork this repository (main branch).
 [YTPlusM DIY](https://github.com/Mark02-2012/YTPlusM-DIY) will not be updated anymore**